antislava/nix-purescript/README.md

 ## TO DO

-### Full response from github API contain volatile fields
+### Full response from github API contain volatile fields (solved?)

 For example, `download_count` is (obviously!) updated all the time.
 Whatever is stored in git needs to be cleaned of such fields, e.g. with `jq`.

+### Makefile repetitive, fetch shell scripts follow the same pattern
+Switch to a more wildcard-based solution (when things stabilise)

 ### Bash completion doesn't work (in nix shell at least).